API reference

 Retrieve a list of flags

-Retrieve a list of feature flags for an organization.
+Retrieve a list of feature flags associated with the specified environment and its linked applications.

 Endpoint